 Investment use.
-Your use of a computer or cell phone in connection with investments (described later under Other Expenses) does not count as use in your work.
+Your use of a computer in connection with investments (described later under Other Expenses) does not count as use in your work.
 However, you can combine your investment use with your work use in figuring your depreciation deduction.